Der-Jan/vboxsvc/usr/share/doc/vboxsvc/README-vboxsvc.txt

 I've run it only with Solaris 10 (updates 6 and 8) and OpenSolaris SXCE ("Nevada") snv_117 thru snv_129 (x86 and x86_64).
 I haven't
-tried it (or VirtualBox) with OpenSolaris Indiana (i.e. osol_b134) or any other distribution, so I can't guarantee how it goes there.
+tried it (or VirtualBox) with OpenSolaris Indiana (i.e. osol_b134), OpenIndiana/illumos, Solaris 11 or any other distribution, so I can't guarantee how it goes there.

 As far as I know, it is now "mauvais ton" to run programs (including shell) as a root, so all root-executed command lines should instead